andreoIp/background-application/README.md

 # background-application
-Project of an background application learned in The Complete Web Developer in 2020: Zero to Mastery
+Project of an background application in order to change the background color.